 The various ready-to-use objects are available in the Workshop: go to Workshop > Objects to see all pieces you can use.

-Or you can create your own pieces (this feature is available to Workshop Pro users only, see Tabletopia Pricing: In-Apps and Plans):
+Or you can create your own pieces (this feature is available to users with Designer Pro account only, see Tabletopia Designer Plans):

 - Click Create Object > Game Piece in Workshop.

 - Fill in all the necessary fields in the right-hand panel.